society in miniature

 Carina Nørregaard, LIAG architects + engineers

-Village character, green setting
+Village character in a green setting

-A unique collaboration
+A unique partnership

 Claus Jensen, rum